Lifecycle Management Integration Guide

 midUid limits the update to a single deviceCredential.

-IMPORTANT Exception: The last deviceCredential revocation additionally triggers cleanup of associated credential.
+Exception: The last deviceCredential revocation additionally triggers cleanup of associated credential.

 Record Identification :